abdurrehmansiddiqui10498/Solar-Tracking-car/README.md

-# Solar-Tracking-car
+# Solar-Tracking-System
-This is a way of using less fuels for driving cars.
+This is a way of using less electricity in homes.